What is TPU Filament in 3D Printing? Material Properties and Applications

 TPU is also a valuable 3D printing material in the automotive industry.
 Manufacturers use it for printed flexible parts like air intake hoses, side moldings, and seating sections, while its color adaptability allows manufacturers to make cosmetically suitable parts for different car models.

 Although TPU is not as medically safe as silicone, the medical sector uses thermoplastic polyurethanes in hospital beds, gel shoe orthotics, and wearable monitor devices.
-The material can also be used as cable insulation for medical instrument cables.
+The material can also be used as cable insulation for medical instrument cables and for 3D printed prosthetics and orthotics.

 Many consumer products utilize TPU.
 The durability and soft texture of printed TPU is particularly attractive for product designers, and the material can therefore be found in items like TPU footwear and raincoats, as well as protective casings for smartphones and other electronic products.
 Manufacturers can also produce soft-grip handles for products like power tools or toothbrushes using TPU.